grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 [//]: # (Not sure how much you want to get into visual description of exteriors in the next graf.
 Might be more interesting to only describe it from the inside.)
 The docking bay was located about 20 meters down underwater.
 It was typical underwater docking bay for cargo --- a long cylindrical tube of curved and welded plate steel.
 It stuck 100 meters out of the side of the seamount and was supported by a hazardous and seemingly randomly placed array of bracing bars that ran from the tube back to the seamount at an angle.
 There were docking slips of a wide variety of sizes placed on all four sides of the tube along the entire length of it, capable of docking a wide variety of sizes and orientations of cargo subs.
 There were between a dozen and two dozen slips, and maybe half of them had submarines docked at them already, arranged at various angles, like leeches with orifices sucking at a giant limb.

 The _Prospect_ followed the sonar beacon to docking slip four, which located on the bottom of the docking bay tube.
-It was the largest size slip this depot had available --- or even widely used in the transport sub industry.
+It was the largest size slip this depot had available --- or even widely used in the cargo sub industry.
 It was something of a standard size for large cargo hold hatches.
 They carefully eased the _Prospect_ up under slip four, it until the big cargo hatch on the deck came up under the docking slip and connected to it --- essentially a scaled-up maneuver of exactly how the _Gnat_ had mated to the underside of the _Prospect_.

 Hemi went down to the cargo hold, and walked hunched-over out across the catwalk that hung a short way down from the ceiling to the cargo hatch.
 He picked up a rubber mallet that was left hanging on some hooks by the catwalk for this purpose and banged on the big cargo hatch with it, setting off a pleasant low gong sound.
 He waited a few second and then heard the pop of the dock crew unsealing the hatch into the docking bay above him, the whirr of an electric pump sucking the residual water out of the slip well, and then a few minutes later came the answering pounding on the _Prospect's_ cargo hatch letting Hemi know it was OK to pop it.
 He released the hatch locks.